First Novel Prize

 The winner will receive $1,000 and will be featured in The Writer’s Guide and our blog, First Person Plural.
 In addition, if feasible, they will be invited to read at The Writer’s Center during a reception to honor their work.

 Submissions must be postmarked by March 15, 2019.

 Send entries to:

 Bethesda MD 20815

 Undiscovered Voices Fellowship

-The Writer’s Center seeks promising writers in the Washington, DC area earning less than $25,000 annually to apply.
-The fellowship provides up to $1,000 of complimentary writing workshops over the course of one year, and designed to help writers work on a book-length project.
+The Writer’s Center invites promising writers in the Washington, DC area earning less than $25,000 annually to apply.
+The fellowship provides up to $1,000 of complimentary writing workshops over the course of one year and is designed to help writers work on a book-length project.

 Previous winners include: Julia Tagliere (2017), Carol Solomon (2016) Margaret Sessa-Hawkins (2015), Caitlin Reid (2014), Marija Stajic (2013), Rose Strode (2013), Nicole Idar (2012), Gimbiya Kettering (2011), and Lee Kaplan (2010).

 The Writer’s Center believes writers of all backgrounds and experiences should have an opportunity to devote time and energy toward the perfection of their craft.

 TO BE CONSIDERED, PLEASE SEND: